-High-throughput sequencing has enabled researchers to generate more data than ever before (Wang, Lachmann, and Ma’ayan 2019).
-However, development of analysis tools that are usable without bioinformatics training that enable users to make sense of this data to generate hypotheses and novel discoveries has lagged (Shachak, Shuval, and Fine 2007).
+High-throughput sequencing has enabled researchers to generate more data than ever before However, development of analysis tools that are usable without bioinformatics training that enable users to make sense of this data to generate hypotheses and novel discoveries has lagged (Shachak, Shuval, and Fine 2007).
 Oo-site allows for hypothesis generation and discovery using the powerful model system of Drosophila oogenesis.
-Additionally, the open-source nature of this software facilitates future tool development, which will be crucial as more researchers delve into more data intensive scRNA-seq, where visualization tools are limited and produce plots that may be difficult to interpret for those not versed in bioinformatics.
+We believe Oo-site might also have utility as a teaching and demonstration tool in order to introduce students to the power of genomics in developmental biology.
+The open-source nature of this software facilitates future tool development, which will be crucial as more researchers delve into more data intensive scRNA-seq, where visualization tools are limited and produce plots that may be difficult to interpret for those not versed in bioinformatics.
 Oo-site can be supplemented in the future to include additional data such as Cut and Run for various chromatin marks, nascent mRNA transcription using transient transcriptome sequencing or similar techniques, or protein levels from mass-spectroscopy to further extend its utility in hypothesis development.

-Acknowledgements:
+Acknowledgements

 We thank the Drs.
 Ruth Lehmann and Maija Sladina for sharing scRNA-seq data with us prior to publication of the manuscript.
 We are grateful to all members of the Rangan laboratory for discussion and comments on the manuscript.
 We thank Noor Kobt for naming the dashboard Oo-site.
-We also thank Dr. Florence L. Marlow, XXXX.
+We also thank Dr. Florence L. Marlow for critically reading and editing the manuscript.

 P.R. is funded by NIH/NIGMS (RO1GM11177 and RO1GM135628).

-Figure Legends:
+Figure Legends

 Figure 1: Oo-site integrates and provides an interface for interacting with multiomic data covering major stages of Drosophila GSC differentiation.

-(A) Cartoon illustrating developmental stages of germline development.
+(A) Schematic illustrating developmental stages of germline development.
 (B) Summary of the samples used for input mRNAseq and polysome-seq and the cell types these samples are enriched for.
 (C) Screenshot of Oo-site dashboard, indicating: (1) “Take a Tour!” function, which guides the user through the functionality and operation of Oo-site.
 (2) The available seq datasets which the user can view, including RNAseq of ovaries genetically enriched for developmental stages (Input mRNAseq), polysome-seq of ovaries genetically enriched for developmental stages (Polysome-seq), single-cell seq of germline stages (Single-Cell seq: Germline), and single-cell seq of somatic stages in the germarium (Single-Cell seq: Soma).
 (3) the available visualizations which the user can use, including viewing the expression of genes over development at the level of a single gene (Developmental Progression), viewing all significantly changing genes as heatmaps (Heatmap), and viewing groups of genes either derived from GO-term categories or supplied by the user (Gene Groups).
 (4) The control panel, which the user can use to control the current visualization, and (5) the Generate Report Function, which can be used to download a PDF report of either the current visualization or all active visualizations.

 Figure 2: Oo-site allows for accurate visualization of dynamically regulated genes